This post may contain affiliate links. Please see our disclosure policy.

 I’ll send it straight to your inbox!
 Plus you’ll get new recipes weekly!

-It’s the perfect make-ahead side dish to serve at Easter lunches and a healthy way to balance out the chocolate we all love.
+This is the perfect make-ahead side dish for Easter lunches and a healthy way to balance out the chocolate we all love.

 A plate of burrata shaped like two bunnies, surrounded by cherry tomatoes, basil leaves, and decorative pastel eggs, with string lights around the plate.